 For general regulations governing graduate work at the university, see the Graduate School section of this catalog.

-The clinical psychology program has been continuously accredited by the American Psychological Association since 1958 (Commission on Accreditation, American Psychological Association, 750 First Street NE, Washington, D.C.
-20002-4242, 202-336-5979); it is also accredited by the Psychological Clinical Science Accreditation System, and is a member of the Academy of Psychological Clinical Science.
+The clinical psychology program has been continuously accredited by the American Psychological Association since 1958 (Office of Program Consultation and Accreditation, American Psychological Association, 750 First Street NE, Washington, D.C.
+20002-4242, 202-336-5979, email email@example.com, website www.apa.org/ed/accreditation); it is also accredited by the Psychological Clinical Science Accreditation System, and is a member of the Academy of Psychological Clinical Science.

 The program endorses a clinical scientist model for graduate training.
 This model emphasizes multilevel conceptualizations of psychopathology, comprising neurobiological, developmental, psychosocial, and multicultural perspectives.
 Doctoral students receive training in infant, child, and adult psychopathology; culture and diversity; infant, child, family, and adult assessment; and neuropsychology.
-All practicums and clinical training experiences have a strong focus on evidence-based treatments.
-Students receive training in the clinical techniques and practices as well as the methodology for development, implementation, and evaluation of these interventions.
+In all practica and clinical training experiences there is a strong focus on evidence-based treatments.
+Students receive training in the clinical techniques and practices, as well as the methodology for development, implementation, and evaluation of these interventions.
 Both psychotherapeutic interventions and prevention programs are included in the training.

 The major goal of doctoral training is to support promising doctoral students in developing careers as scientist-practitioners.
 Students interested primarily in clinical practice would most likely prefer a program less research-oriented than the Oregon Clinical Psychology Training Program.

-The research and clinical opportunities available to doctoral students depend on current activities of the clinical and departmental faculty, and may also encompass ongoing projects in research institutes located in the Eugene community that are affiliated with the clinical program.
-These institutions include the Oregon Research Institute, Oregon Social Learning Center, Decision Research, and Electrical Geodesics.
+The research and clinical opportunities available to doctoral students depend on current activities of the clinical and departmental faculty, and may also encompass ongoing projects in research hubs linked with the clinical program, notably the Center for Translational Neuroscience, Center for Digital Mental Health, and the Prevention Science Institute, as well as research institutes located in the Eugene community that are affiliated with the clinical program.
+These institutions include the the Oregon Research Institute, Oregon Social Learning Center, Decision Research, and Electrical Geodesics.

 The department places a particularly high priority on translational research, encouraging multidisciplinary collaborations with colleagues from other areas of psychology and other academic departments.
 Currently, faculty research is funded by the National Science Foundation, National Institute of Mental Health, National Institute of Drug Abuse, National Institute on Child Health and Development, and the Institute of Education Sciences.